Brandon Bridge started the final game of the 2015 season for the Alouettes

 Tommy Denison Winnipeg - Calgary 2004 Queens

 Tommy Denison was an outstanding collegiate quarterback with Queens.
 He captured the Hec Creighton as the nations top football player in 2002 and 2003.
 Upon graduating Denison spent some time with the Winnipeg Blue Bombers seeing action in the pre-season and then with the Matt Dunigan led Calgary Stampeders in 2004.
 Denison would end up being cut early in the season without making it into a game.
 The native of Beamsville Ontario had a strong arm and good football sense but was never given the opportunity in regular season CFL action.

 Giulio Caravatta B.C.
 1991-98 Simon Fraser

 Giulio a native of Toronto Ontario made his 8 season career in the CFL as a kick-off specialist and occasional punter in B.C.
 It was his pedigree at Simon Fraser University as a Quarterback as well that enabled him to see action as a back-up quarterback over 3 season 1995-97.
-He played sparingly at Quarterback but did start a game in the 1996 season the last Canadian Quarterback to do so.
+He played sparingly at Quarterback but did start a game in the 1996 season.
 Currently Giulio lives on the West Coast and is employed as a broadcaster for both the B.C.
 Lions and Sportsnet television.